rdsannicolas/rdsannicolas.github.io/about.md

 permalink: /about/
 ---

 Hello!
-My name is Roland San Nicolas (the last name has 2 words, like 'San Diego') and I live in Washington State.
+My name is Roland San Nicolas (the last name has 2 words, like 'San Francisco') and I live in Washington State.

 My career includes being a product specialist; i've specialized in Microsoft Exchange, CommVault Simpana, and EMC backup solutions including Data Domain and Avamar.